MohitGoel92/Statistics-For-Business/README.md

 # Section 2: Central Limit Theorem

-We will first discuss the difference betweem a population and a sample.
-Below is a diagram that illustrates this:
+We will first discuss the difference between a population and a sample.
+Below is a diagram that illustrates this: [13]

 <p align="center"> <img width="750" src= "/Pics_S/sample.png"> </p>